-Chemotherapy is the primary treatment for small cell cancer and is used as adjuvant therapy in more advanced stages of NSCLC.
-However, it has serious side effects, such as myelosuppression, neutropenia with infection, thrombocytopenia, nausea, vomiting, and alopecia, without improving significantly the life expectancy and survival rate.
+Chemotherapy is the primary treatment for small-cell cancer and is used as adjuvant therapy in more advanced stages of NSCLC.
+However, it has serious side effects, such as myelosuppression, neutropenia with infection, thrombocytopenia, nausea, vomiting, and alopecia, without significant improvement of life expectancy and survival rate.

 Radiation therapy is usually recommended in early stages of cancer if surgery is contraindicated or as an adjunct to surgery.
 A serious side effect is the “irradiated lung,” with symptoms of radiation pneumonitis (dyspnea, cough, chest pain, fever, and malaise) and later pulmonary fibrosis, with severe alteration of pulmonary parenchyma.
 Irradiation also depresses immune function.
 Stereotactic body radiation therapy may allow more targeted radiation treatment compared with conventionally fractionated radiation therapy.